 If you are also a fan of intelligent dogs, check out our article on the 21 types of Shepherd dogs.

-46. West Highland Doxie (West Highland Terrier & Dachshund Mix)
+46. West Highland Doxie (West Highland White Terrier & Dachshund Mix)

 The West Highland Doxie is a cross between the West Highland White Terrier and the Dachshund, both tiny and feisty dog breeds.